Table of Contents

 • Address: Unique primary Modbus address from 1 to 250.

-Register the address directly in the device.
-See the Eastron SDM530C user manual.
+Save the address directly in the device.
+See the user manual of the Eastron SDM530C.

 • Register: 0